Global Health Chronicles

 Segment Synopsis: Dr. Castro discusses how CDC's relatively rapid response to the epidemic relied heavily on the principles epidemiology and commitment by the individuals working on it.
 Also relates how his work/life balance was very important to him.

-Keywords: "can-do-attitude"; casual inference; epidemiology; rapid response; W. Foege; work/life balance
+Keywords: "can-do-attitude"; W. Foege; casual inference; epidemiology; rapid response; work/life balance